JSQLParser/JSqlParser/README.md

 ## Extensions in the latest SNAPSHOT version 0.9.3

+* support for ILIKE
+* support for LEFT/RIGHT as function names
+* support for UPDATE OF table
 * API changes due to grammar refactoring
 * First support for Postgresql arrays.
 Some quoted identifier rules for SQLServer had to be changed.